-I won’t include auto mode in this tutorial, as it is the least useful shooting mode to use for a DSLR.
+I haven’t included auto mode in this tutorial, as it’s the least useful shooting mode to use for a DSLR.
 Program mode is similar to auto mode, but better, so it would be much better to use this.
 Also not included are the scene modes as these are also automatic settings for exposure control.

 To understand when and how to use each shooting mode, we must first understand:

 - The advantages of each shooting mode

 - Exposure metering for program mode, aperture priority and shutter priority modes

-If you need more information on controlling exposure, check out the previous 3 tutorials in this series first:
+For more information on controlling exposure, check out the previous 3 tutorials in this series on understanding exposure:

 1. The advantages of each shooting mode